thomasclarke1969/documentation/websdk/tutorials/authentication/README.md

 Your application will undoubtedly run better if its authenticated.
 So, lets build a simple application that authenticates, and on completing authentication, welcomes the user.

-We start with a very basic BackboneJS project template:
+We start with a very basic project template:

-* index.js: This initializes the Controller and will initialize all Layer services
+* [index.js](./index.js): This initializes the App and will initialize all Layer services
-* controller.js: This is your controller
+* [controller.js](./controller.js): This is your App controller
-* views: This folder contains your UI Views
+* [views/](./views/): This folder contains your UI Views
-* An identity-services.js script that gets you an identity token from Layer's Sample Identity Service
+* [identity-services.js](./identity-services.js): script that gets you an identity token from Layer's Sample Identity Service
 * A CSS folder to make everything render nicely as we progress
 * An html file because, well, it would be embarrassing to forget that.